-The result being, that by the late 1980s Christians had grown wary of the term “spiritual” or “spirituality” altogether.
-It has apparently been much easier to simply throw out the baby with the bath water, rather than take the time to find out what the Word of God says.
+The result was that by the late 1980s, Christians had grown wary of the term “spiritual” or “spirituality” altogether.
+It has apparently been much easier to simply throw out the baby with the bath water rather than take the time to find out what the Word of God says.

 The Great Need

 As the New Age Movement took hold in the 1970s and 80s, it was met with an equally powerful conservative movement among Christians.
 It was during this time period that the Independent Baptist Movement began to grow, and some of the most iconic IFB mega-churches hit their heyday.

 First Baptist of Hammond, Indiana, Highland Park Baptist in Chattanooga, TN, and the Calvary Baptist franchise, just to name a few.
 The IFB movement was defined by a staunch stand against the New Age Movement, secular music, worldly/trendy clothing, new versions of the Bible and in most cases public education.